junjypark/junjypark.github.io/_pages/openpositions.md

 - Courses in proof-based linear algebra and real analysis will be considered very favorably.

-- Some background in programming (e.g. coursework in CS), although not required, will be very beneficial.
+- Background in programming (e.g. coursework in CS), although not required, will be very beneficial.

 - Prior research experience is not needed.
 However, it will be valuable for evaluating yourself whether you fit my research philosophy.